Morning Edition staff past and present.

-You've met the hosts of Morning Edition — Steve Inskeep, Rachel Martin and David Greene.
+You've met the hosts of Morning Edition — Steve Inskeep, Rachel Martin, A Martínez and Leila Fadel.
 Who else works on the show?
 Here are some brief bios:

-Reena Advani is an associate editor.
-She books guests, writes copy for the hosts and edits interviews.
+Reena Advani is an editor who books guests, writes copy for the hosts and edits interviews.
 Reena was part of the team responsible for the show's special series marking 1979 as a seminal year in the Muslim world.
-She has brought a variety of voices to Morning Edition's air — including Jordan's King Abdullah II, tennis stars Andre Agassi and Serena Williams, former director general of the International Atomic Energy Agency Mohamed ElBaradei, onetime California gubernatorial candidate Meg Whitman, actor Robert Duvall, and many authors and chefs.
+She has brought a variety of voices to Morning Edition's air — including Jordan's King Abdullah II, tennis stars Andre Agassi and Serena Williams, former director general of the International Atomic Energy Agency Mohamed ElBaradei, one-time California gubernatorial candidate Meg Whitman, actor Robert Duvall and many authors and chefs.
 Prior to joining Morning Edition, Reena was a producer on NPR's foreign desk for 10 years.
 Reena is an East West Center fellow and participated in its first U.S.-Korea journalists' exchange.
 She has trained journalists in Nepal and serves as a mentor to Asian-American journalists.

 Barry Gordemer is an award-winning senior producer.
 He has helped produce coverage of two Persian Gulf wars, presidential elections, the Sept.
 11 attacks and Hurricane Katrina.
 He's also produced many of the show's profiles of actors, musicians and writers.
 In 1999, Barry received special recognition from the George Foster Peabody Awards.
 A year later he created sound effects for and performed on the CD Dreamosaurus.
 It received a Grammy nomination for best musical album for kids.

-Vince Pearson, a producer, joined the show in 2006.
+Vince Pearson has been a producer at Morning Edition since 2006.
 His responsibilities include editing and producing pieces, directing, and coordinating the show's music coverage.
-Before Morning Edition, Vince worked at All Things Considered for a year.
-And prior to that, he worked at NPR stations in California, Utah and Washington, D.C.
+Before Morning Edition, Vince worked at All Things Considered for a year, and prior to that, he worked at NPR stations in California, Utah and Washington, D.C.

-Lindsay Totty is an associate producer/director.
-He's the guy responsible for selecting the music that airs at the end of each segment.
+Lindsay Totty is a producer/director.
+He's responsible for selecting the music that airs at the end of each segment, and directs the live broadcast of the show from the control room of Studio 31.
 Lindsay started in radio as a DJ on the campus station at Amherst College, where he studied English and graduated magna cum laude.
-He live tweets concerts he goes to and explains the jokes behind the music interludes @lindsaytotty.
+He live-tweets concerts and explains the jokes behind the Morning Edition music interludes at @lindsaytotty.